 Gil Interns

-Our Karen M. Gil Internship in Psychology and Neuroscience has accepted 12 Gil interns for Spring 2024!
-Learn more about our current class of Gil Interns and their placement sites below.
+Our Karen M. Gil Internship in Psychology and Neuroscience has accepted 12 Gil interns for Fall 2024!
+Learn more about our current class of Gil interns and their worksite placement below.

 ____________________________________________________________________________